 Across the street from the Bett’s rental house in our Agriculture Zone sits our ISU prairie strips project.
-Research conducted in these strips reflected that they are functional wildlife habitats with nine reptiles and amphibians inhabiting the the strips including tiger salamanders, plains garter snake, prairie skink, and western fox snakes.
-Six mammals have been recorded using the strips including the Least shrew.
-Twenty-six species of birds were also recorded.
+Research conducted in these strips reflected that they are functional wildlife habitats with nine reptiles and amphibians inhabiting the strips.
+These species include tiger salamanders, plains garter snake, prairie skink, and western fox snakes.
+Six mammals have been recorded using the strips, including the Least shrew.
+26 species of birds were also recorded.

 Proud Caretaker of No-Till Land!

 Whiterock maximizes cost savings by making choices that conserve soil and keep money in our pockets rather than watching it wash or blow away.
 We have learned from experience the many benefits of not tilling the land.